NaderTate/NaderTate/README.md

 I learned more stuff along the way like UI libraries, writing clean code, and design principles.

-I'm working on contributig to open source and building bigger projects.
+I'm working on contributing to open source and building bigger projects.

 </details>